mina-genee/linkedin-newsletter.skill/README.md

 You are fully set up!
 Whenever you want your newsletter, here is what you do:

 1. Open your Terminal.
-2. Type `gemini` and press `Enter` to wake up the AI chat.
+2. Type `gemini` and press `Enter`.
+You will see a greeting welcoming you to the Gemini CLI.
-3. Simply ask the AI:
+3. Now that you are inside the AI chat, simply ask it:
    > *"Extract my saved LinkedIn posts and send me a newsletter recap."*

 ### What to expect when you run this: